 We are wholeheartedly promoting these action and crime thriller movies which are doing well and then there are people with criminal mindset who are watching and learning – and somehow this is all adding to rape statistics in India.

 Has rape in India developed as a culture then?

 Rape is not a culture, but it is happening all over the world.
 What causes rape?
 It has nothing to do with clothes, financial status, or how you look.
-It is something that happens at the spur of the moment, and four people might have had no intention to rape, but suddenly one person feels let’s do it, and the others follow.
+It is something that happens at the spur of the moment, and four people might have had no intention to rape, but when one person feels let’s do it, and others follow.